 Lagos Portugal is the perfect destination for sun lovers.
 Where is Lagos you ask?
 It is located on the coastline of the western Algarve region of Portugal and one of numerous quaint towns.
 To say the beaches are beautiful would be an understatement.
 The rocky beaches remind me of the ones in Malta a lot, only much bigger.
 Even though we didn’t actually spend time at the beach, we visited a few.
 Perhaps next time.

 Visiting Ponta de Pierdade should also be on your Lagos itinerary.
-You can find our dedicated post to this absolutely stunning place here on this Ponta Post.
+You can find our dedicated post to this absolutely stunning place including how to get there from Lagos here on this Ponta Post.